chaitanyakasaraneni/recognisingfacesinthewild/README.md

 # Recognising Faces in the wild

-This is a Kaggle competition.
+This is a Kaggle competition named [Northeastern SMILE Lab - Recognizing Faces in the Wild](https://www.kaggle.com/c/recognizing-faces-in-the-wild)

 ### Description